+Acts of the Apostles, written by the author of the third Gospel (Luke), describes the spread of the Christian church from Jesus' death to the death of the apostle Paul.
 Following Acts are 21 epistles or letters which are records of correspondence between a church leader and a Christian community.
-Thirteen of these letters claim to be written by Paul, which can lead to a certain bias toward his teachings of a divine Jesus who transcended human existence.
+Thirteen of these letters were attributed to Paul the Apostle, which can lead to a certain bias toward his teachings of a divine Jesus who transcended human existence.
 The last book in the New Testament is Revelation, a Christian apocalypse.
 The author of this book describes the events leading up to the destruction of this world and the appearance of the world to come.

-These "official" books are not the only writings of the early Christians.
-Many other gospels, epistles, and apocalypses that are not included in the Christian canon are now known to historians including writings by the Apostolic Fathers, and a collection found at a dig near Nag Hammadi in Egypt.
-At the time these uncanonized resources were as authoritative as the four Gospels or Paul's letters.
+As mentioned, there were gospels and other writings that did not make it into the final Christian canon.
+These included writings by the Apostolic Fathers (Clement, Ignatius, Polycarp and others) and a collection of texts found at a dig near Nag Hammadi in Egypt (The Gospel of Thomas and others).
+At the time, these resources were as authoritative as the four Gospels or Paul's letters.
 Some of these writings were gnostic (from the Greek word gnosis meaning knowledge), believing that God is inherent in all humans and that some people attain enlightenment through true knowledge.
 There were some gnostic Christians who thought Jesus was one of these wise men who taught his disciples in this philosophy.